Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Yan rolled his neck, producing a cascade of satisfying clicks.
 "Small man," he predicted.

-*"Everyone’s* small next to you, Yan," Xiù pointed out.
+"*Everyone’s* small next to you, Yan," Xiù pointed out.

 "Yes," Yan said, then grinned and tensed his body.
 Tendons and muscles like massive shipping cables fought for room under his thick, leathery hide.
 "What is word? *Exactly."*

 Julian smirked and flexed his own thick arm.
 Once upon a time he’d never have imagined himself packing on muscle like he had.
 Ignorance and prejudice had turned him off the idea.
-Now...well, he was an impressive slab to say the least, no point denying it.
+Now... well, he was an impressive slab to say the least, no point denying it.
 What harm was there in being damn proud of all his hard work?
 The girls certainly hadn’t ever objected.

 A slow grin spread across Xiù’s face, the one she always wore right before she cracked an awful joke.
 "Oh.
 Right.
 You’re right, we have him out-gunned, don’t we?"